6 Ways How to Avoid Fake Charities

 - Refuse to give personal information such as bank account or other online account information to someone you do not know or trust.

-- Ask for more information on the charity if approached by a street-collector.
+- Ask for more information on the charity if approached by a street collector.
 Do not donate if you find something suspicious.

 If you follow these simple steps on how to recognize and protect yourself from a fraudulent charity, the chances for you to fall into this pit are slightly reduced.
 However, you better keep your eyes open anytime.

-And if you have fallen prey of this scam in the future or are dealing with one right now, we would love to hear your story in the section below, which could help a lot of others, simultaneously.
+And if you have fallen prey to this scam in the future or are dealing with one right now, we would love to hear your story in the section below, which could help a lot of others, simultaneously.